Globalshift Limited - copyright © 2009 to 2019; All rights reserved.

 Jamaica is the third-largest island of the Greater Antilles, south of Cuba and west of Hispaniola in the Caribbean Sea.
 When under Spanish rule it was known as Santiago.

 The Arawak and Taíno people, who migrated from South America, began to settle the island before 3000 BC.
-It was populated with indigenous people on the arrival of Columbus in 1494.
-Spain ruled up to 1655, introducing slaves and most of the indigenous people were wiped out.
+It was populated with indigenous people when Columbus arrived in 1494 after which Spain ruled up to 1655, introducing slaves.
+Most of the indigenous people were wiped out.

-England conquered the island in 1655, renaming it Jamaica, and it became a world leading sugar-exporting nation, dependent on slaves from Africa who eventually outnumbered whites by 9 to 1.
-After abolition of the trade in 1807, Asians supplemented the labour force.
+England conquered the island in 1655, renaming it Jamaica.
+It became a world leading sugar-exporting nation, dependent on slaves from Africa who eventually outnumbered whites by 9 to 1.
+After abolition of the trade by Britain in 1807, Asians supplemented the labour force.

 In the 20th Century the country gained progressive independence from the UK, joining the Federation of the West Indies in 1958.
 Full independence was achieved in 1962 when it left the federation.